cisagov/cybersecurity-performance-goals/README.md

 The CPGs were developed based on CISA’s operational data, widely published research on the current threat landscape, and collaboration with industry groups, and private sector experts.
-NIST provided feedback and guidance on the draft CPGs which was incorporated into the final CPGs document.
 While the CPGs were developed with critical infrastructure in mind, they are more broadly useful for other organizations as well.
 Organizations of all sizes can use the CPGs to prioritize which security goals reduce the most risk to their